Le Petit Tourette: Plot

-Cartman decides to write to Chris Hansen of Dateline NBC, asserting that he wishes to clarify the "struggles" he faces daily due to his "disorder", however he intends to make various anti-Semitic remarks while being commended for his bravery.
-At a congratulatory dinner beforehand, he inadvertently blurts out embarrassing true details from his past: such as a homosexual encounter he had with his cousin, and his crush on "Patty Nelson".
+Cartman decides to write to Chris Hansen of Dateline NBC, asserting that he wishes to clarify the "struggles" he faces daily due to his "disorder", he intends to make various anti-Semitic remarks while being commended for his bravery.
+At a congratulatory dinner beforehand, he inadvertently blurts out embarrassing true details from his past, such as a homosexual encounter he had with his cousin, and his crush on "Patty Nelson".
 Realizing that he has lost the ability to censor himself after saying whatever comes to his mind for so long, he tries to cancel the Dateline interview for fear of humiliating himself, but Hansen convinces him not to back out by telling him about a pedophile who shot himself while trying to back out of appearing on the series To Catch a Predator.
 Using air quotes around the phrase "shot himself", Hansen insinuates that the man was actually murdered and that the same will happen to Cartman if he backs out.
 With no way to avoid going on Dateline, Cartman prays for a miracle.

 Meanwhile, Kyle teams up with Thomas, who is worried that Cartman's appearance on the show will make others think TS is fun and copy him.
-Not knowing that Cartman has already given up on his plan, the two boys use the Internet to solicit multiple pedophiles to visit the television studio.
+Not knowing that Cartman has already given up on his plan, the two boys use the Internet to solicit multiple pedophiles to visit the TV studio.
 The pedophiles all shoot themselves upon entering the studio and seeing Hansen on stage, causing the audience to panic and flee.
 Outside, Craig Tucker offers to hang out with Thomas and do his laundry.
-As Kyle gloats to Cartman over foiling his plan, Cartman tearfully thanks him for preventing him from having to humiliate himself on live television, and exits: once more singing "(I've got a) Golden Ticket" in elation.
+As Kyle gloats to Cartman over foiling his plan, Cartman tearfully thanks him for preventing him from having to humiliate himself on live TV, and exits: once more singing "(I've Got a) Golden Ticket" in elation.
 Kyle is disappointed that he has lost a chance to see Cartman brought low.